lelazar/lelazar/README.md

 Product Support Engineer
 ------------------------

 At this moment I am learning programming in a university.
-Using the C# progrraming language and .NET Framework.
+Using the C# programming language and .NET Framework.
 Momentarily it is not connected to my daily job as I am a hobby programmer, but would like to extend my skills to the professional world of developing.

 * 🌍  I'm based in Budapest
 * ✉️  You can contact me at [leventelazar89@gmail.com](mailto:leventelazar89@gmail.com)